Center for Ozarks Poverty Research (COPR)

 Christina Ryder, CSP

-Christina Ryder is the CEO of The Grantwell and is a former social worker, a current sociologist, and expert in federal and foundation funding requests, program development, and social science evaluation research.
-She graduated from the University of California, Irvine with a master's degree in social science with a concentration in demography and social analysis and course focus on social inequality.
-Throughout her professional career Ryder has participated in various federal grant evaluations including program evaluations on behalf of the USDA, SAMHSA, HHS, and the DOJ.
-As a Certified Sociology Practitioner (CSP) and federally recognized statistician, she has also participated in, or authored, over 40 various social science research studies endeavors, journal articles, and community based reports.
+Christina Ryder is the CEO of The Grantwell and is a former social worker, a current sociologist, and an expert in federal and foundation funding requests, program development, and social science evaluation research.
+She graduated from the University of California-Irvine with a master's degree in social science with a concentration in demography and social analysis and course focus on social inequality.
+Throughout her professional career Ryder has participated in various federal grant evaluations, including program evaluations on behalf of the USDA, SAMHSA, HHS, and the DOJ.
+As a Certified Sociology Practitioner (CSP) and federally recognized statistician, she has also participated in or authored over 40 social science research studies endeavors, journal articles, and community based reports.
 She is currently part time staff and sociology instructor at Missouri State University.